Rookout/docs/docs/python-setup.md

 <div class="rookout-org-info"></div>

-**Note:** Adding the Rookout SDK should slow down your Serverless cold-start times.
-Please make sure your timeout is no less than 10 seconds.

-### Function name label

-To add the function's name automatically as a label in Rookout, use the context provided by your serverless vendor.
+Using the default method, you can also choose to automatically add the function's name as a label in Rookout.

+To do so, use the context provided by your serverless vendor.
 On AWS lambda for example, use the `AWS_LAMBDA_FUNCTION_NAME` environment variable or the `function_name` context property in the labels configuration, like so:

 ```python
   rook.start(